Renting vs Buying a Home: Is House or Apartment Ownership Worth It?

 Building home equity is often the biggest reason people buy a home.
 With every mortgage payment, you’ll own a bit more of your home.
 If you manage to completely pay it off, then that home will be yours to live in “rent free.”
 But realistically speaking, this is a process that can take decades, and a lot can happen in that time.
 Some Canadians instead look towards their home as a shorter term investment, hoping to take advantage of rising property prices to sell the residence at a profit.
 However, there’s no guarantee that you’ll be able to sell at the price you want when you want to.

 This can be a big problem for those who buy homes they can’t afford in the long run.
 It can lead to tremendous losses or even an underwater mortgage where more is owed on the house than the house is actually worth.
-Canadians can be vulnerable to this during times of low interest rates.
+Canadians can be vulnerable to this during times of low mortgage interest rates.
 Low rates make getting a mortgage seem cheap, and even though you had to pass a stress test, you get used to making your payments based on a lower rate.
 Then when rates inevitably rise, many homeowners who borrowed to their limits find themselves suddenly shackled to higher payments than they can handle.

 Why Renting Isn’t a Waste of Money